asselina94/population-data-model/README.md

 > The project includes interactive dashboards that showcase key metrics, trends, and performance indicators related to population and countries.<br>
 >
 <em><strong>Data Sources</strong></em>:
-> The project utilizes data from Excel and Csv files.<br>
+> The project utilizes data from Excel and CSV files.<br>
 >
 <em><strong>Visualizations</strong></em>:
 > The visualizations in the project encompass a variety of charts, graphs, and tables to present data in a clear and meaningful way.<br>